Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Ranks of ideals and dimensions of cell modules and irreducible representations

 \section{Ranks of ideals and dimensions of cell modules \\ and irreducible representations}

-As mentioned in the introduction, further motivation for the rank and idempotent rank formulas obtained above comes from the connection between these numbers and the dimensions of the irreducible representations of the corresponding algebras (realised as twisted semigroup algebras): namely, the partition, Brauer and Temperley--Lieb algebras.
-Specifically, the rank and idempotent rank formulas we obtained above can be used to recover formulas for dimensions of cell modules which, in the semisimple case, correspond to dimensions of irreducible representations.
+As mentioned in the introduction, further motivation for the rank and idempotent rank formulae obtained above comes from the connection between these numbers and the dimensions of the irreducible representations of the corresponding algebras (realised as twisted semigroup algebras): namely, the partition, Brauer and Temperley--Lieb algebras.
+Specifically, the rank and idempotent rank formulae we obtained above can be used to recover formulae for dimensions of cell modules which, in the semisimple case, correspond to dimensions of irreducible representations.
 This fact was brought to the attention of the authors by Arun Ram (at the Workshop on Diagram Algebras, Stuttgart, 2014) who pointed out that the set of ranks (and idempotent ranks) of the two-sided ideals of the Jones monoid give precisely the dimensions of the irreducible representations of the Temperley--Lieb algebras.
 Analogous statements hold for the partition and Brauer algebras, and the purpose of this section is to explain this connection.
+We note that the formulae for the dimensions of the cell modules that we derive here are not new (we provide the relevant references below).
+Our aim here is to give a new way of deriving these formulae, and at the same time explain the relationship between the problem of computing such numbers and that of computing ranks (and idempotent ranks) of ideals of diagram monoids.

 In each case the main idea is the same: the ranks of ideals of the semigroup are given by numbers of $\mathscr{R}$-classes in $\mathscr{J}$-classes of the semigroup.
 By \cite{Wilcox2007}, it follows that these numbers in turn arise in the construction of the cell modules of the corresponding twisted semigroup algebras when they are realised as cellular algebras.
 In the case that the algebras are semisimple, the cell modules give a complete set of irreducible representations of the algebra.
-The questions of determining the dimensions of these representations can then easily be reduced to the question of determining the ranks of the ideals of the semigroups, which are given by the formulas in Theorems~\ref{thm_main1}, \ref{thm_main3} and \ref{thm_main4} above (depending on the semigroup--algebra pair under consideration).
+The questions of determining the dimensions of these representations can then easily be reduced to the question of determining the ranks of the ideals of the semigroups, which are given by the formulae in Theorems~\ref{thm_main1}, \ref{thm_main3} and \ref{thm_main4} above (depending on the semigroup--algebra pair under consideration).

 We shall now explain this in more detail for the partition monoid and partition algebra.
 The arguments for the other pairs (the Brauer semigroup and Brauer algebra, and the Jones monoid and Temperley--Lieb algebra) are analogous, and for these we shall just state the corresponding results and give relevant references.